Menu

 STATEMENT OF FINANCIAL POSITION

-As at 31 December 2024, non-current assets amounted to HK$61.8 million, representing approximately 5.7% of the total assets.
-Non-current assets decreased by HK$8.1 million or 11.6% to HK$61.8 million as at 31 December 2024 from HK$69.9 million as at 30 June 2024.
+At 30 June 2025, non-current assets amounted to HK$53.1 million, representing approximately 5.0% of the total assets.
+Non-current assets decreased by HK$16.8 million or 24.0% to HK53.1 million as at 30 June 2025 from HK$69.9 million as at 30 June 2024.

-As at 31 December 2024, current liabilities amounted to approximately HK$638.6 million, an decrease of HK$83.6 million compared to the immediately preceding financial year end as at 30 June 2024.
-The decrease was mainly due to the decrease in trade and bills payables by HK$82.7 million as a result of settlement of a major trade payable during the current period.
+As at 30 June 2025, current liabilities amounted to approximately HK$624.6 million, an decrease of HK$97.7 million, compared to those as at 30 June 2024.
+The decrease was mainly due to (1) decrease in trade and bills payables by HK$82.0 million as a result of settlement of a major trade payable during the year under review; (2) decrease in interest-bearing bank and other borrowings by HK$48.1 million due to bank loans repayment and (3) increase in other payables and accruals of HK$24.4 million.

 COMMENTARY